jadecobra/python_tdd_exercises/source/classes.rst

   the terminal updates to show an :doc:`AssertionError`

-* we redefine the attribute to make the test pass
+* I redefine the attribute to make the test pass

   .. code-block:: python